voorhoede/voorhoede-website/README.md

 `analyze` | Analyze the bundles created during build.
 `build` | Builds client and server for production to `dist/`.
 `dev` | Serves client app on [`http://localhost:3278`](http://localhost:3278) ("lean" in T9) with hot reloading.
-`proxy` | Exposes app on localhost to world wide web for testing on other devices.
 `start` | Serves production version of client app from (`/dist/`) on [`http://localhost:3278`](http://localhost:3278).
 `data` | Imports all data from Dato CMS.